-Fig. 19 Total Droplets vs. Max Congestion.
-This data was obtained by running the simulation at a constant grid size of 45 \times 45 over a range of gene lengths two to twelve.
+Fig. 22 Total Droplets vs. Max Congestion.
+This data was obtained by running the simulation at a constant grid size of 45×45 over a range of gene lengths two to twelve.
 The number above each point represents the gene length.
 The vertical axis displays the total congestion and the horizontal axis displays the total amount of droplets pulled from reservoirs to synthesize the gene.
 The relationship between the number of pulled droplets and the maximum congestion is approximately linear.

-essary to find such a path.
+cupy nearly all the available electrodes.
+The simulation must be parameterized with congestion in mind; factors such as grid size, number of reaction sites, and gene length influence grid congestion and consequently runtime.
+It might be advantageous to incorporate algorithms designed for memory management if peak RAM becomes the limiting factor for large grid sizes.
+Algorithms like A and Moving Target D Lite are heuristic-based.
+They will find the shortest path under given constraints.
+However, they do not consider the search time and memory requirements necessary to find such a path.
 There exists a family of algorithms called Conflict-Based Search (CBS) which help prune unnecessary branches of the search tree in order to manage memory and improve speed.
-Conflict-based searching might be particularly efficient if the problem is formulated in terms of multiagent path finding $^{62-64}$.
+Conflict-based searching might be particularly efficient if the problem is formulated in terms of multiagent path finding ^{58-60}.